-Forensic Psychology is the interface between the disciplines of Psychology and the Law.
-This subject introduces students to the field of Forensic Psychology, with a focus on the criminal applications and settings in which forensic psychologists work.
-The subject is designed to develop critical thinking skills with respect to empirical research and theory in forensic psychology.
+Forensic Psychology is the interface between the disciplines of Psychology and Law.
+This subject introduces students to Forensic Psychology, focusing on criminal applications and settings in which forensic psychologists work.
+The subject aims to develop critical thinking skills for empirical research and theory in Forensic Psychology.
+Please be advised that this subject contains material that some students may find distressing.
+This material includes research and case examples of sexual offending and violent offending.

 |Academic unit:||Faculty of Society & Design|